 This is an indicative distribution map of the present distribution of the species based on best available knowledge.
 See map caveat for more information.

-Northern Territory: Listed as Endangered under the Territory Parks and Wildlife Act 2000.
+Northern Territory: At the species level, listed as Endangered under the Territory Parks and Wildlife Act 2000.

-South Australia: Listed as Endangered under the National Parks and Wildlife Act 1972.
+South Australia: At the species level, listed as Endangered under the National Parks and Wildlife Act 1972.

 Scientific Name: Isoodon auratus auratus

 Isoodonis currently divided into many species and subspecies though the validity of this taxonomic approach is debated (Pope et al. 2001).
 Argument regarding the definition of subspecies focuses on whether isolated populations are genetically different subspecies or whether populations have developed morphological traits in response to environmental constraints at respective locations (Pope et al. 2001).

 Most recent authorities consider there to be three species of Isoodon: the Southern Brown Bandicoot (I. obesulus) from Queensland, Victoria, South Australia and NSW; the Golden Bandicoot (I. auratus) from the Northern Territory and Western Australia; and the Northern Brown Bandicoot (I. macrourus) which occurs in the Northern Territory, Western Australia and Queensland (Van Dyck & Strahan 2008).
 Originally, the Golden Bandicoot (mainland) was considered a subspecies of the Southern Brown Bandicoot (Tate 1948) based on a specimen from Derby, Western Australia.
 However, this species has been treated as a separate species by recent authorities (Van Dyck & Strahan 2008).